wangc86/blog/content/00ub9l1/_index.md

 Fluency in the academic use of English is key to your success in the study of science and engineering.
 Historically, a significant portion of the body of knowledge is written and communicated in English, and it would be an unfortunate loss to us if the language itself prevents us from the access to it.

-In this course, we will introduce the basics of academic English, in the setting of science and engineering.
+In this course, we will introduce the basics of academic English in the setting of science and engineering.
 The course includes four modules:

 1. Effective and critical reading of scientific literature